 Use of zinc is a common practice to fight viral infections, especially the common cold.

 According to Melissa Nieves, RD with Fad Free Nutrition, zinc is known to be an important micronutrient for the immune system.
-Even a mild zinc deficiency has been associated with defects in immune response.
+Even a mild zinc deficiency has been associated with defects in the immune response.

-The antioxidant mineral zinc is also required to ensure the structural and functional integrity of the skin and all mucus membranes, which form physical and chemical barriers that represent a first line of defense against germs.
+The antioxidant mineral zinc is also required to ensure the structural and functional integrity of the skin and all mucus membranes, which form physical and chemical barriers that represent the first line of defense against germs.

-Many people don’t get enough of zinc in their diets and many medications deplete zinc.
+Many people don’t get enough zinc in their diets and many medications deplete zinc.
 Make sure to choose zinc-rich foods like oysters, grass-fed meats, eggs, fish, and sprouted legumes, or even better, fermented legumes.
 By sprouting and fermenting, you are making the zinc more absorbable by the body.

 Zinc is one of the most popular antiviral home remedies.
 If you do supplement zinc, choose a moderate dose, or contact your healthcare provider to help determine your unique requirements.